K Line Northern Extension: Proposed

 The city council approved a resolution in May 2018 to expedite its environmental study to speed up the approval process with Metro.
 Metro's 2018 budget included $500,000 to begin the draft environmental study for the extension project.
 Residents created the "West Hollywood Advocates for Metro Rail" to advocate a new light rail or rapid transit line along Santa Monica Boulevard.
 Former President of the Los Angeles City Council Herb Wesson wrote an op-ed piece in the Los Angeles Times advocating acceleration of the project.
 Local Los Angeles U.S. representative Adam Schiff (now Senator) also voiced his support for acceleration in a letter to then Metro CEO Philip Washington in March 2019.

+Route selected: Modified Alternative 1

+On March 26, 2026, the Metro board of directors approved Alternative 1 as the locally preferred alternative (LPA) at a board meeting.
+The alignment approved by the board includes a Hollywood Bowl station and a slightly modified tunnel alignment around Lafayette Square in response to community concerns.
+The extension will be constructed in phases – the segment between and as an initial operating segment (IOS) and the segment north of Wilshire/Fairfax will at a future date.
+The approval is contingent upon the formation of an Enhanced Infrastructure Financing District (EIFD) by West Hollywood in coordination with Los Angeles County to accelerate construction on the project.